-The Old City of Akko, which is known as Acre, as well, appeared about four thousand years ago, near Haifa.
-Now, this beautiful and quiet city provides the tourists an amazing chance to face the echoes of Israel’s remote past.
-Today, Acco is a popular city among tourists, which is determined as a UNESCO World Heritage Site.
-There are multiple beautiful monuments of architecture and archaeology here.
+The Old City of Akko, known as Acre, appeared about four thousand years ago, near Haifa.
+Since this beautiful and quiet city a famous tourist attraction, visitors have a fantastic chance to face the echoes of Israel’s ancient past.
+Akko is a UNESCO World Heritage Site with its numerous beautiful monuments because of its unique architecture and archaeology.

-In ancient period, Acco was one of major ports and an important trade hub.
-In the Hasmonean period, it was the place of huge battles, and Herod the Great has built a gymnasium here.
-During the Arab rule of Palestine, Acco was reconstructed and became the major port of the entire region.
-During the Crusader period, ancient Acre provided large revenues to the Crusaders’ coffers.
-When the Ottoman period began, the city was ruined, but it was rebuilt during the British Mandate.
+In the ancient era, Akko was one of the major ports and an important trade hub.
+During the Hasmonean period, massive battles took place in this city, and Herod the Great built a gymnasium.
+After the reconstruction, under the Arab government of Palestine, Akko became the entire region’s principal port.
+At the time of the Crusader period, ancient Acre provided large revenues to the Crusaders’ coffers.
+When the Ottoman period began, the city became a heap of ruins, and its reconstruction started only during the British Mandate.
 After 1939, the Jews abandoned Acre because of the Arab Revolt.

 Tourists can notice certain remainders of the Crusader period even today in the streets of the city.
 Dating back to those years, the main building was the refectory hall of the Hospitallers of St. John of Jerusalem.
 It is an excellent example of Crusader architecture.
 In the twelfth century, the Templar’s Tunnel’s creation took place; the tunnel was a strategic underground route for the Templar monastery.
 After that, it happened its relocation to the Acre city.
 In 1921, it took place the destruction of the palace from which the tunnel originated.
 The Templar’s Tunnel has a length of 350 meters and.
 This tunnel was accidentally discovered in 1994 by the owner of the house that is located just above it.